 - Ratings from real owners on Edmunds, JD Power, Kelley’s Blue Book (KBB), VehicleHistory, and Cars.com

-All this info comes together in our upcoming graph, giving you a comprehensive view of how each model year stacks up.
+All this info comes together in our forthcoming graph, giving you a thorough view of how each model year stacks up.

-But we’re not stopping there.
+But we’re not halting there.
 We’ve sorted each GMC Terrain model year into three categories: the best, the neutral, and the worst.
 Here’s what that means:

 Generation | Best Years | Neutral Years | Worst Years |